7anmayog/Data-structure-and-algorithm/README.md

 Day 3 - finally printed the pattern 3 and pattern 4 its again slow but i did it and i understood bot the patterns and i am heading off to the bed , bye good night.

-Day 4 - finally printed the pattern 5 6 and 7. pattern 5 was easy and nice.
+Day 4 - finally printed the pattern 5 6 and 7. pattern 5 was easy and nice. pattern 6 was a little difficult .